Lepcha language: Verbs

 Verbs are followed by grammatical suffixes and particles.
 Verbal particles indicating sureness, polite requests, authoritativeness, dubiousness, and other nonlexical information follow clauses.
 Below is a chart of such verb- and clause-final suffixes and particles largely following Plaisier (2007):

-Verbs are negated by a circumfix, ma–n(e): khut, "to be able," becomes ma-khut-ne, "to be unable."
+Verbs are negated by a circumfix, ma--n(e), e.g., khut 'to be able' becomes ma-khut-ne 'to be unable'.